GoogleContainerTools/kpt-functions-catalog/examples/inflate-helm-chart-remote-values-file/README.md

 ### Overview

-This example demonstrated how to imperatively invoke the `inflate-helm-chart` function with a remote values file chart.
+This example demonstrates how to imperatively invoke the `inflate-helm-chart` function with a remote values file.

 ### Function invocation